Click the tabs below to view our support FAQs

 Q: How can I access the Juke interface with my Android phone?

-A: Unfortunately, Android does not implement the same kind of device discovery protocol on the browser that iPhones uses to resolve juke.local.
-For that reason, you will need to type your Juke’s IP address in your browser.
-This can be found by accessing the devices list on your router or using the free Fing app on Android.
-As we continue to improve our compatibility with Android users, you’re also welcome to call us directly with any questions on this.
+Older versions of Android do not support the protocol to work with juke.local.
+Instead, you will need to type your Juke’s IP address in your browser.
+This can be found by accessing the devices list on your router, or using the free Fing app on Android.

 Q: Why can’t my phone find Juke.local or any wireless inputs (ie Spotify)?